paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 Check DB for recorded votes for non concluded disputes we have not yet recorded a local statement for.
-For all of those send `DisputeParticipationMessage::Participate` message to dispute participation subsystem.
+For all of those initiate dispute participation.

 ### On `OverseerSignal::ActiveLeavesUpdate`